mosmn/Blog/README.md

 This is a RESTful API for a blogging platform.
 It allows users to create, read, update, and delete blog posts.
 Users can also like and unlike posts, and add, delete, like, and unlike comments.

+This project serves as the backend for two frontend applications:

+1. **Blog Admin**: An administrative interface where all the posts can be created, updated, and deleted by the admin.
+2. **Portfolio**: A public-facing site where users can read and engage with the blog posts.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.